MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

     ```

 1. For Qiskit or Cirq support, install `azure-quantum` using the [qiskit] or [cirq] parameters:

+    > [!IMPORTANT]
+    > If you are updating from a previous Qiskit environment, see [Update the azure-quantum package with Qiskit support](xref:microsoft.quantum.update-qdk#update-azure-quantum-with-qiskit-support).

     ```bash
     python -m pip install azure-quantum[qiskit]